On TV Tonight

 - 1 hr 10 min

 Gennaro Contaldo's large pasta shells are stuffed with a cheesy mix of ricotta, parmesan and mozzarella then baked with a tomato and basil sauce

 Method1.
 For make the tomato sauce: Heat the olive oil in a large, heavy-based frying pan, add the garlic and sweat until softened.

 2. Add the tomatoes and basil, season with salt and freshly ground pepper and simmer gently for 25 minutes.

 3. Meanwhile, bring a large saucepan of lightly salted water to the boil.
 Add the pasta shells and cook until al dente.
 Drain well, making sure the shells are empty of water, and set aside to cool.

-5. To make the filling, mash the ricotta with a fork in a mixing bowl.
-Mix in the diced mozzarella and Parmesan.
+5. For the filling: Mash the ricotta with a fork in a mixing bowl.
+Mix in the diced mozzarella and parmesan.
 Season with salt and freshly ground pepper and mix well.